Jack O'Connell (actor): Career

 O'Connell's career breakthrough came when he starred in the independent prison drama Starred Up (2013).
 His portrayal of a violent teenager incarcerated in the same prison as his father received widespread critical acclaim; Entertainment Weekly critic Chris Nashawaty wrote, "O'Connell bristles with terrifying hair-trigger unpredictability.
 Watching him, you feel like you're witnessing the arrival of a new movie star."
 Peter Travers of Rolling Stone agreed, describing his "mad-dog incarnate" portrayal as "a star-is-born performance."
 O'Connell next starred in another acclaimed independent film, '71 (2014), portraying a soldier deployed to Belfast at the height of political violence in Northern Ireland.
 He was director Yann Demange's first and only choice for the part.
 Writing for Empire, Nev Pierce opined, "In a superb ensemble, O'Connell is outstanding," adding, "We know he can do violence, but here he holds the screen with no swagger—just a simple desire to survive."
 He received consecutive nominations for the British Independent Film Award for Best Actor.

 Following a supporting role as an Athenian warrior in his first blockbuster, 300: Rise of an Empire (2014), O'Connell played his first leading role in a major Hollywood picture, Unbroken (2014), directed by Angelina Jolie.
 He portrayed Louis Zamperini, an Italian-American Olympic distance runner who, as a bombardier in the Second World War, survived a plane crash over the Pacific and was held for two years in Japanese prisoner-of-war camps.
 To prepare for the role, he underwent a strict diet to lose almost 30 pounds and worked with a dialect coach to mask his thick Derbyshire accent.
 The resulting performance was positively received; Richard Corliss of Time concluded, "Jolie has made a grand, solid movie of the Zamperini story, but O'Connell is the part of Unbroken that was truly worth the wait."
 For his work in Starred Up and Unbroken, O'Connell received the Breakthrough Award from the National Board of Review.
 He additionally became the tenth recipient of the publicly voted BAFTA Rising Star Award.

 In August 2021, it was announced that O'Connell had joined the cast of a film adaption of Lady Chatterley's Lover, playing the lover, Oliver.
-In January 2023, it was announced that O'Connell was added to the cast of the Amy Winehouse biopic Back to Black and would be playing Winehouse's husband Blake Fielder-Civil.
+In January 2023, it was announced that O'Connell was added to the cast of the Amy Winehouse biopic Back to Black (2024) and would be playing Winehouse's husband Blake Fielder-Civil.
+In 2025, O'Connell appeared as Remmick, a vampire from Ireland, in Ryan Coogler's period horror film Sinners.
+The role allowed O'Connell to engage with his childhood love of Irish dance and Irish traditional music.
+In February 2025, it was announced that O'Connell was cast in the next installment in the Monsterverse franchise, Godzilla x Kong: Supernova, set for theatrical release on March 26, 2027.